 The InSitu calendar is filled with all sorts of activities that will help you experience the cultural riches of the capital, many of which are free or at minimal cost.
 Among the many program opportunities to explore the wider Argentine panorama through excursions are one multi-day trip to Iguazú Falls, as well as two day-trips to closer destinations.

 The excitement begins during Orientation week, and as you become more familiar with your new surroundings, you can take advantage of cooking or tango lessons that InSitu offers.
 Opportunities to volunteer can also be arranged by InSitu -- these range from "volunteer days" for those that may only want to commit for a few hours at a time, to placements with an organization that would require a regular time commitment over the course of the semester.

 The International Programs Office at the Torcuato Di Tella University (UTDT) also sponsors several cultural and social activities to promote the interaction between domestic and international students.
 Students are encouraged to participate in the UTDT's sports teams, and to attend the art exhibits, seminars, and social activities offered by the different academic units and student center.
 Volunteer opportunities also exist through the student group Acción Social.

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 On this program UCEAP students have a range of support providers.
-The staff at Expanish is available to help you integrate into the culture of Buenos Aires and provide assistance with course registration, housing, safety, and other issues.
-Academic support is provided by both the UTDT and the UC faculty resident director in Chile who will visit periodically and be available via e-mail.
+The staff at InSitU is available to help you integrate into the culture of Buenos Aires and provide assistance with course registration, housing, safety, and other issues.
+Academic support is provided by both the UTDT and the UC Faculty Director in Chile who will visit periodically and be available via e-mail.